As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 1. Mobile Platforms with Motion Sensors:

-• iOS on iPhone 8, XS Max;
+• iOS on iPhone 15;

 • Android on Samsung Galaxy A71;

-• WebGL in Google Chrome.
+• WebGL in Google Chrome on:

-2. Desktop Platforms with Right Mouse Button:
+2. Desktop Platforms with Right Mouse Button + WASDQE keys:

 • Windows;